- As low as $444/Night

 - Villa

 408 Capt.
 John Fripp Villa is a first floor unit located in the heart of Fripp Island.
 Just a short walk to the Beach Club, Sandbar, Tennis Courts, Exercise Center, and Guest Services.
 This 2 bedroom, 2 bath home is ideal for visitors that are interested in taking advantage of Fripp's many amenities as well as being walking distances from the beach.
-Features include an outside patio, beautiful ocean vistas, and access to the community pool.
-It comfortably accommodates up to 6 people and offers striking patio vistas of the ocean.
+Features include an outside patio, enchanting ocean vistas, and access to the community pool.
+It comfortably accommodates up to 6 people and offers gorgeous patio vistas of the ocean.

 This unit can be rented along with Unit 411 to sleep 12 with 5 bedrooms total.